knudsvik/EnergyScore/README.md

 Attribute | Description
 --------- | -----------
-Name | The name of the integration.
-You can change it again later.
+Name | Name of the integration instance.
+This will provide name for the sensors to use in the frontend, but can be changed later.
+"Boiler" will give sensors: sensor.boiler_energyscore, sensor.boiler_cost and sensor.boiler_potential_savings (which can all be changed later).
 Energy entity | A total (cumulative) energy entity, e.g. from Tibber or PowerCalc integrations or a state from a device.
 It can be both an entity that resets at given intervals or one that keeps increasing indefinetely.
 If several is available, it is recommended to choose one with high update frequency.
 Price entity | A price entity which provides the current hourly energy price as the state, e.g. from Nordpool or Tibber integrations.